pranaybankar/Scrapping/Python_Work/Python_Snapdeal/README.md

 ## Sammary

+**Disclaimer:** This is just a practice & study purpose web scrapping.
+There is no intention to hurt any organisation or person.

 **Intro:**

 The projects are industry level cover the scrapping of SnapDeal website where the data sale for comparison purpose and financial forecasting; the link for scrapping-